 - Landmine Survivors Network

-- Danny Foundation – dissolved in 2005 after having tremendous impact on improving baby crib safety
+- Danny Foundation – dissolved in 2005 after having tremendous impact on improving baby crib safety, looks like it has since covered some of its achievements online.

 - Remington Under Fire: A CNBC Investigation.
 Season 2 Episode 13.
 First Aired November 23, 2010.
 Available free on Hulu, this episode investigates the possible misfiring of many Remington 700 rifles.
 The history unfolded of accidental firing victims, gun safety advocates and industry opposition in this episode, exhibits many parallel story lines to those that have unfolded around boat propeller accidents, propeller safety advocates, and the boating industry.